 DOI / arXiv / Semantic Scholar enrichment options.

-Citation style generation.
+Citation style generation and export.

-Folder watching for automatic import queues.
+Folder watching and automatic import queues.

 One-click survey generation and Word / LaTeX research draft generation.